Tari Ayala, UFTP ’13, UFTP Crew Leader ’14:

 Tari Ayala, UFTP ’13, UFTP Crew Leader ’14: While training on The Youth Farm, I founded Tierra Sana Holistics.
 As a sustainable health coach I improve my clients’ health by teaching them about eating and gardening, with a focus on home and body detox.
-I’m currently writing a book, enrolled at Farm School NYC, and working as a Seasonal Instructor with the Garden Apprentice Program at Brooklyn Botanic Garden.
+Since graduating from the program I’ve continued my education with Farm School NYC and worked as a Seasonal Instructor with the Garden Apprentice Program at Brooklyn Botanic Garden.
+I stay involved with the Youth Farm, most recently running a workshop on Lean Farming in 2017.
 I count The Youth Farm as my second agricultural home (Grandma’s came first!).
 The UFTP reawakened the farmer within and I will forever be indebted for that.

 Liz Dowd, UFTP ’12, UFTP Assistant Manager ’13-’15: I took my love of farming to the roof and am now the Farm Manager at the Brooklyn Grange in Long Island City, Queens.
 I live and love in Brooklyn, NY.
 The Youth Farm offered a strong set of practical and sustainable growing skills and provided me both the support and independence to practice those skills which gave me the confidence to go on to manage my own farm.